grgbr/enbox/sphinx/api.rst

 ---------------------

-Once the current :ref:`process privileges <sect-setup_proc>` have been restricted (and eventually :ref:`jailed <sect-spawn_jail>`), one can proceed to further operations in a secure manner thanks to one of the following:
+Once the current :ref:`process privileges <sect-setup_proc>` have been restricted (and eventually jailed), one can proceed to further operations in a secure manner thanks to one of the following:

 * :c:func:`enbox_run_proc`